Representation Learning for Equivariant Inference with Guarantees: Experimental Setup

-\paragraph{Sample efficiency experiments} For both the conditional expectation operator approximation and the $\G$-equivariant regression experiments, we evaluate model performance by measuring sample efficiency/complexity.
+\paragraph{Sample Efficiency Experiments} For both the conditional expectation operator approximation and the $\G$-equivariant regression experiments, we evaluate model performance by measuring sample efficiency/complexity.
 To do so, we partition the dataset $ \sD = \{(\vx_n, \vy_n)\}_{n=1}^{N} $ into training, validation, and testing splits in proportions of 70\%, 15\%, and 15\%, respectively.
-With fixed validation and testing sets, we iteratively train the models on increasing portions of the training set and report the test performance for each size.
+With fixed validation and testing sets, we iteratively train the models on increasing portions of the training set and report the test performance for each size, for $3$ to $5$ different random seeds.

 For each training set size, we select the model checkpoint with the best validation loss to compute the test performance.
 Thus, these experiments quantify the generalization error (or true risk) and its evolution as a function of the training set size.